yakazimir/zubr_public/README.md

  ```

 If you just want to extract a parallel dataset from an example API
-(e.g.,  the one above), run the following with --stop:
+(e.g.,  the one above), run the following with --end:

      bash-4.3$ ./run_zubr pipeline bin/build_query --proj /path/to/tensorflow/ --src_loc tensorflow --dir output/dir --end 2

+Please note that when building datasets and experiment splits, the way
+the split is done appears to be specific to each os.
+So running this
+on different computers might get different results.
+It's therefore
+much better to build a single dataset first, then run experiments on a
+set of static files.

 Reproducing Experiments
 -----------------